Lamentations 3

 And it is within a single verse, at 42, that perhaps the most abrupt change of direction happens.
 Just when the poet is on the brink of regaining his confidence, the vision of fragile hope is shattered and evaporates: "But you did not forgive".
 Like a thunderbolt from a clear blue sky, scything through the verse and cutting apart the established Deuteronomic pattern of "we repent; God will forgive": "But you did not forgive".[4]
 This may be the most disturbing idea in the chapter, and in the entire book.[5]

-There are many, especially in my own tradition, the protestant regions of the western Christian faith, who isolate the hopeful passage of 3:22–39 from the stark images of the rest of the poems.
+There are many, especially in my own tradition, the protestant regions of the western Christian faith, who magnify and exalt the hopeful passage of 3:22–39, even to the point of hermetically isolating it from the stark images of the rest of the poems; we tend to attach notions such as "central", "focus" and "highlight" to verses in this small passage in this third chapter.
 But it seems useful, verging on essential, to recognise that this "grand statement of hope stands at the centre of the work as a whole but not as the focal point [emphasis mine] because it exists in tension with the portraits of human suffering…in the more negative images of the material."[10]
+So if we really want a retain the notion of a single point of highlight, then we should instead look to the fifth, final chapter as most important, whose communal voice, singly expressed, plays a vital role.[11]

 As if to support this, "there are a number of places in 3:25–39 where the [Hebrew] syntax is convoluted and even problematic.… One effect…is to disrupt…the ease and forthrightness of the poetry's meaning at this point, to slow down the reading process and to require our closer attention.
 Dissonance thus enters the poetry's message"[12] at precisely the solitary point where hope is expressed.
 The syntax of this new version attempts to reflect this.
 Similarly, the intensely ordered form of the triple acrostic in the man's outward speech is strikingly at odds with the ambiguity riddling his interior response.[13]